andreafuturi/htmlscript/README.md

 ## Experimenting
-I'm experimenting with a `<transpile>` tag (wish I could find a better name for it) It basically does the same thing of `<interpret>` but instead of shipping the transpiler, it will directly ship the needed js for that piece of code.
+I'm still trying to understand how the `<function>` tag should work for declaring funtions directly with HTMLScript I'm experimenting with a `<transpile>` tag (wish I could find a better name for it) It basically does the same thing of `<interpret>` but instead of shipping the transpiler, it will directly ship the needed js for that piece of code.
 For example: